Contributor: Mr. Panache

 Vividly, it becomes clear that religion is a sensitive subject for discussion and yet the most discussed.
-However, at this stage, it is unclear which is the majority in terms of people who dislike or like mixing business with religion.
-However, we know there are those who are totally against the notion because they supposedly opine that it has the potential to cause problems that are not necessary.
-Honestly, this religion and business interaction would work best if practiced by the concept founders themselves such as Directors and owners.
+However, at this stage, it is not completely known which is the majority in terms of people who dislike or like mixing business with religion.
+Seemingly, there are people who are totally against the notion because they supposedly opine that it has the potential to cause problems that are not necessary.
+Honestly, the religion and business relationships would work best if practiced by the concept founders themselves such as Directors, Owners and Leaders.

 The moment the discussion is brought into the workplace, discomforts may start developing and people may want to get their messages across.
 Many people may feel comfortable to be in a place where they can share beliefs and values without feeling as though they are shoving religious beliefs down other people’s throats.
-Many top executives believe in something, which they also think affects the way they do business.
-To such business people, their beliefs are part of their brands and certainly changes the way they operate their established concerns.
+Many top executives also have something their believe, which they think affects the way they do business to an extent.
+To such business people, their beliefs are part of their brands and that certainly changes the way they operate their established concerns.

 Aligning one’s beliefs and life’s approaches to biblical principles is never a wrong thing and should never be looked at as such.
-Pre-judging people is unacceptable, especially when based on religion and singing praises for what you believe may have contributed to their successes.
+Pre-judging people is unacceptable, especially when based on religion and praises they sing for what they believe may have contributed to their successes.
 Whatever we do for life, religion or business, as people with or without experiences we are ought to not to be unpleasant or repulsive like pond scums misleading, confabulating confusion and disassociating the divine order that could shared some great learning, and light about things.
-As a write myself, in my work of writing I strive to share information on public domains, but I tactically go about that so not to provoke people or come across as less than ethical; especially when my writing starts taking the religion perspective.
+As a write myself, in my work of writing I strive to share information on public domains, but I tactically go about what I make known so not to provoke people or come across as less than ethical; especially when my writing starts taking the religion, and philosophical perspective.